whtouche/wdi_1_ruby_demo_objects/instructor_notes.md

      %x{ say "#{full_name} has changed their status to #{status}"}
   end

-  def singed_contract
+  def signed_contract
     # will not call notify method in setter
     # @status = 'active'

     # will ONLY set the method's local variable